 - Loss of interest in sex

-These 21 points are covered in multiple choice questions that are designed to determine the severity of these symptoms.
-Answering with the first answer of the multiple choice indicates that you do not have a problem with that symptom at all, while the final choice would indicate severe impairment.
+These 21 points are covered in multiple-choice questions that are designed to determine the severity of these symptoms.
+Answering the first answer of the multiple-choice indicates that you do not have a problem with that symptom at all, while the final choice would indicate severe impairment.

-Taking the beck depression inventory is extremely easy to do.
-The inventory does require a fifth to sixth-grade reading level to be able to understand the questions, and multiple choice answers fully.
+Taking the beck depression inventory is straightforward.
+The inventory requires a fifth to sixth-grade reading level to fully understand the questions and multiple choice answers.
 Someone with a lower reading level may need assistance in filling out the questionnaire.

 For the assessment, you are asked to think about how the questions relate to the last two weeks specifically.
-Each question has four multiple choice answers to choose from, ranging in severity.
-Simply choose the answer that most closely describes how you have been feeling in the last two weeks.
+Each question has four multiple-choice answers to choose from, ranging in severity.
+Choose the answer that most closely describes how you have been feeling in the last two weeks.

-The scoring for the Beck Depression Inventory is fairly simple.
-Each of the four multiple choice answers is assigned a point value from 0 to 3.
-At the end of the assessment, you simply add up the total points from the answers throughout the 21 questions.
+The scoring for the Beck Depression Inventory is relatively simple.
+Each of the four multiple-choice answers is assigned a point value from 0 to 3.
+At the end of the assessment, you add up the total points from the answers throughout the 21 questions.
 The scoring assessment is as follows:

 0 - 13 Minimal Depression